HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Bio

-Dr. Walter works at the intersection of clinical practice and bioethics with an emphasis on the physician-patient relationship, interprofessional teamwork, and family-centered care.
-Her current research focuses on facilitating and improving communication between the healthcare team and families of children with chronic and terminal illness.
+Dr. Walter has worked at the intersection of clinical practice and bioethics with an emphasis on the physician-patient relationship and family-centered care.
+Her current research focuses on facilitating and improving communication between the healthcare team and families of children with serious illness.
+She is developing interventions to better train interprofessional teams in collaboration and communication to improve outcomes for patients and families.

 Education and Training